How to use TMC2208 Stepper Motor Driver with Arduino

 Working Demonstration of TMC2208 Module Interfacing with Arduino UNO

 After uploading the code to the Arduino Uno and making all the necessary connections, you can see the motor sweep.
-We already know there are three factors that affect motor rotation: MicroStep Resolution, Timing between each step, and Direction configuration.
+We already know three factors that affect motor rotation: MicroStep Resolution, Timing between each step, and Direction configuration.
 You can modify these factors to explore and learn more about controlling the servo using the TMC2208 module.

 Above, you can see a GIF video demonstrating the project with the current configuration I used during the circuit connection and coding.